josephsenior/Grinta-Agent/.openhands/microagents/glossary.md

-# OpenHands Glossary
+# Forge Glossary

 ### Agent

-The core AI entity in OpenHands that can perform software development tasks by interacting with tools, browsing the web, and modifying code.
+The core AI entity in Forge that can perform software development tasks by interacting with tools, browsing the web, and modifying code.

 #### Agent Controller